-Revision 3 of the IP has been generated as a result of delays in meeting Commitments 2.9, Demonstrate the Viability of Low Curie Salt Disposition (LCS), and Commitment 2.10, Demonstrate the Viability of the Actinide Removal Process (ARP).
-Because of the delays in these activities, the changes in facility conditions, and other changes impacting tank space management, this revision reevaluates the DNFSB's original concerns and recommendations in light of today's circumstances and sets forth a modified strategy to address the issues.
+Revision 3 of the IP, which was submitted to the Board on January 17, 2006, was generated as a result of delays in meeting Commitments 2.9, Demonstrate the Viability of Low Curie Salt Disposition (LCS), and Commitment 2.10, Demonstrate the Viability of the Actinide Removal Process (ARP).
+Because of the delays in these activities, the changes in facility conditions, and other changes impacting tank space management, Revision 3 re-evaluated the DNFSB's original concerns and recommendations in light of the circumstances in the early CY 2006 timeframe and set forth a modified strategy to address the issues.